Deformed cluster maps of type $A_{2N}$: Preliminaries

 \end{enumerate} \end{defn}

 \begin{exmp}[Quiver mutation at node 2] {\ }

-\end{exmp} As we assumed that the quiver has no 2-cycles and no loops, then we can identify a $N\times N$ skew-symmetric matrix which corresponds to the quiver. \begin{defn} Let $Q$ be a quiver with $n$ vertices and no 2-cycles and no loops.
-Then one can encode this quiver in the $n\times n$ skew-symmetric integer matrix $B=B(Q)$ by setting the matrix entry $b_{ij}$ to be the number of arrows $i$ to $j$.
-Then we refer to this matrix $B$ as an \textit{exchange matrix}. \end{defn}
+\end{exmp} As we assumed that the quiver has no 2-cycles and no loops, then we can associate it with an $m\times m$ skew-symmetric matrix. \begin{defn} Let $Q$ be a quiver with $m$ vertices and no 2-cycles or loops.
+Then this quiver can be encoded by the $n\times n$ skew-symmetric integer matrix $B=B(Q)=(b_{ij})$ by setting the matrix entry $b_{ij}$ to be the number of arrows from $i$ to $j$ minus the number of arrows from $j$ to $i$.
+The matrix $B$ is called the \textit{exchange matrix}. \end{defn}

-As the quiver $Q$ can be represented by the exchange matrix $B=B(Q)$, one can formulate the quiver mutation in terms of entries of $B$, giving $\mu_{k}(B)$.
-We refer to this formula as \textit{matrix mutation}.
+As the quiver $Q$ can be represented by the exchange matrix $B=B(Q)$, one can formulate the quiver mutation in terms of entries of $B$, giving a new exchange matrix $\mu_{k}(B)$.
+This is referred as \textit{matrix mutation}, defined by the following formulae.

 \begin{defn} Let $B$ be an exchange matrix and let $B^{'}=\mu_{k}(B)$ be the new exchange matrix obtained by applying mutation to the exchange matrix $B$ in direction $k$.
-The entries of $B^{'}$, $b^{'}_{ij}$, are given by
+The entries of $B^{'}=(b^{'}_{ij})$ are given by

 \end{defn}